shmelevsergei/scorm-player-2004/README.md

 This package allows you to:

--   Upload SCORM 2004 ZIP packages
+Upload SCORM 2004 ZIP packages

--   Unpack them server-side (Node.js, Next.js server actions)
+Unpack them server-side (Node.js, Next.js server actions)

--   Parse imsmanifest.xml (using a Node-compatible DOM parser)
+Parse imsmanifest.xml (using a Node-compatible DOM parser)

--   Save unpacked files to any storage (Supabase included)
+Save unpacked files to any storage (Supabase included)

--   Render SCORM content inside a React <ScormPlayer /> component
+Render SCORM content inside a React <ScormPlayer /> component or as a full-page course

 ## 🚀 Features